 Sean Meighoo: Race and postcolonial studies, Feminism and queer studies, Post-Humanism and animal studies

 José Quiroga: Latin/o American Literature, Cuban and Caribbean literatures and cultures, queer theory

-Falguni Sheth: continental & political philosophy, legal and critical race theory, and philosophy of race, post-colonial, theory, and sub-altern and gender studies
+Falguni Sheth: Continental & political philosophy, legal and critical race theory, philosophy of race, post-colonial, theory, and sub-altern and gender studies

 Nathan Suhr-Sytsma: Postcolonial studies, Nigerian literature